Master of Science Leisure and Tourism Studies

 You will work on three important research themes: Storytelling & Consumer Experience, Imagineering & Business Innovation and Place-making & Events.
 The programme is divided into two phases.
-In the first phase you will take a number of business related courses like Understanding Leisure and Tourism, Attractions and Events, Imagineering as Strategic Design in Leisure Organisations and Experience Marketing in Leisure and Tourism.
+In the first phase you will take courses like Understanding Leisure and Tourism Attractions and Events, Imagineering as Strategic Design in Leisure Organisations and Experience Marketing in Leisure and Tourism.
 In the second phase you will work on your graduation.
-You will prepare for this in seminars together with other students, after which you will write your individual dissertation.
+You will prepare for this in seminars together with other students, after which you will write your individual master's thesis.

 The programme consists of two phases.
 The aim of the first phase is to provide context in the form of master’s courses.
 In the second phase you will work on providing your own content to the field in the form of your master’s thesis.